DAH5/StaticPHP/docs/Getting-Started.md

 - `bulk_redirects_filename`: A string containing your preferred filename for the bulk redirects file.
 Defaults to `_bulk_redirects` if not specified.
 - `redirection_template_filename`: A string containing your preferred filename for the redirection template file.
 Defaults to `_redirection_template.html` if not specified.
 - `minify_css_inplace`: A boolean indicating whether StaticPHP should minify CSS files in-place or separate.
 Defaults to `true`.
 See the [Customisation](Customisation.md) page for more details.
+- `items_to_passthrough`: Any string of text in file paths that StaticPHP should passthrough instead of process.
+Useful if you want a PHP script to remain intact and exist in the output.

 To define these options via command line arguments, make sure you have a terminal open with the path set to your project directory/folder.